cunni319/plasma_GCA_2023/README.md

 >volcano_plot_with_PGA.ipynb

 The Physician's Global Assessment (PGA) is a commonly used GCA measurement for disease severity in patients.
 This script uses the Active GCA plasma proteins and the Active GCA patients' clinical and demographic data to identify proteins associated with PGA in Active GCA patients.
+Marginal linear regression models were constructed between all proteins and six clinical and demographic variables (age, smoking status, sex, prednisone use, aspirin use, and methotrexate use).

 # Installation